jbampton/tooling-docs/apache-trusted-release/platform.md

 1. Datastore: https://releases.apache.org
 2. Task Runner: https://artifacts.apache.org

-> Willing to debate if the service stack split is necessary and start with a unitary monolith.
+> Monitoring the service stack will indicate if the stack split is indicated.
+Let's make sure that such a split is relatively quick.

 ## Datastore